Southeast Alaska’s Famed Fishing Grounds

 King Salmon (Chinook)

-King salmon or Chinooks are famed for challenging anglers with powerful, drawn-out fights.
+King salmon or Chinooks are famed for powerful, drawn-out fights.
 The largest of Pacific salmon, they average 14 to 17 pounds.

 - Waterfall Resort Alaska record: 79.2 pounds

 August 10 through season close, any king salmon caught must be released.

 Silver Salmon (Coho)

 Alaska silver salmon, also known as coho salmon, average 8 to 12 pounds and about two-and-a-half feet long.
 Abundant in Southeast Alaska during their late summer run, these acrobats of the salmon family are known for jumping out of the water while on the line.

 2017 Current Limits: The nonresident limit on Alaska silver salmon fishing is six fish 16 inches or longer per day, with no annual limit.

 Also known as humpbacks or “humpies,” pink salmon average 3.5 to 5 pounds and reach about 15 to 20 inches long.
 The most plentiful of Pacific salmon species, pinks are also the smallest and have the shortest lifespan.
 Mid-August, our local pinks return to their spawning grounds, forging upstream and dodging black bears on their journey to reach our namesake waterfall.

 2017 Current Limits: The nonresident and resident limit for pink salmon is six fish per day 16 inches or longer, with no annual limits.